 Ngaire has a Bachelor of Health Science, Master of Business Administration (MBA) and is a graduate of the Australian Institute of Company Directors (AICD) course.

 Eugene Meegan joined the board in 2013 and is currently employed at Bendigo Health as the Manager of Youth and Primary Mental Health Services.
 Eugene is also involved in community development and liaison for primary care, providing clinical direction and policy development for the Youth and Primary Mental Health Services.
 Eugene has formal education in general nursing, psychiatric nursing and an Advanced Diploma of Business Management.
-Eugene is the Chair of the Community Advisory Committee and member of the Clinical Care & Safety Sub-Committee.

 Danny is the Community Health General Manager for East Wimmera Health Service.
 He has a nursing background, originally in mental health, and has focussed on rural health for the last eight years.
 Having spent a bit of time in Heathcote over the years during his employment at Bendigo Health, Danny is looking forward to the opportunity to giving back to the community through his role on the Heathcote Health Board of Management.
-Danny is a member of the Clinical Care & Safety Sub-committee.
+Danny is Chair of the Clinical Care & Safety Sub-committee.

 Vin Keogh is our newest Board Member, joining the board in 2015.
 He is a past Member Australian Institute of Company Directors with high level skills in Financial and Strategic Planning, Facilities and Asset Management and Human Resource Management and Process Improvement.
 Vin brings a wealth of experience to this role having been an executive director and board member for a number of Melbourne and Geelong based organisations over the past twenty years, including a number of management appointments across local government.